Associate Professor Diana Fisher

 Co-chair Australian Marsupial and Monotreme Specialist Group of the IUCN Species Survival Commission 2019-Australian Marsupial and Monotreme Specialist Group

-Australian Mammal Taxonomy Consortium Steering Committee 2021- Australian Mammal Taxonomy Consortium
+Australian Mammal Taxonomy Consortium Chair 2023- Australian Mammal Taxonomy Consortium

 Australian Ecology Research Award (AERA) 2020.
 Australian Ecology Research Award